 City living is great.
 But sometimes it’s nice to escape the hustle and bustle.
-Whether it's a walk in the park or an quick day trip, there are several great spots nearby that are the perfect place to press "pause."
+Whether it's a walk in the park or a quick day trip, there are several Boston parks that are perfect for a mid-day pause.
 Happy relaxing!

 This 50-acre green space was created in 1634, making it the oldest city park in the U.S. The Boston Common has deep roots in the history of the city and country, many of which are now commemorated on memorials around the park.
 These days, it’s home to the Frog Pond, which hosts winter ice skating, and Boston’s Christmas tree each holiday season.

 Located right next door to the Boston Common, the 24-acre Public Garden was created in 1837.
 It’s a charming park, with a pond in the middle offering swan boat rides, and a monument to the classic Make Way for Ducklings book by Robert McCloskey.